kavyakommineni/Alexa-Skill-using-Java/README.md

 I've used AWS EC2 to create a linux instance where I've installed Tomcat to deploy my war file.

+Get the Jar file of the Alexa skill project by using the below maven goal:

+assembly:assembly-DdescriptorId=jar-with-dependencies package

+Deployed the Java skill project jar in AWS Lambda Function code and tested the code in Alexa Development console.

 Here is the sample conversation with Alexa that I've developed.

 User  : hello